 However, I'm of a different mind.
 I've always been a fan of the all-in-one mid-power range HF rig concept, something similar to the old SGC-2020.
 This radio was developed as a low/mid-range wattage field radio - specifically designed to be taken to the field and run off of batteries.
 It was a POTA/SOTA rig long before there was POTA or SOTA.

-What set the SGC apart from the QRP radios it overlapped with in the market, like the Icom IC-703 or the Yaesu FT-817, is its rated power output - 20 watts.
-Most HF rigs designed for field use over the past 25 years top out at 5 or 10 watts output.
-The SGC set itself apart by offering 20 watts of output.
-While the SGC-2020 was plagued with performance and QC issues throughout it's production life, it was still a strong seller because it sat alone in the field radio market space due to its 20 watt output.
+What set the SGC apart from the QRP radios it overlapped with in the market, like the Icom IC-703 or the Yaesu FT-817, was its rated power output of 20 watts.
+The output of most HF rigs designed for field use over the past 25 years top out at 5 or 10 watts.
+The SGC set itself apart by offering higher output and portability.
+While the SGC-2020 was plagued with performance and QC issues throughout its production life, it was still a strong seller because it sat alone in the field radio market space due to that 20 watt output.
 Many will argue that there's little real world difference between 10 watts and 20 watts - only about 3 db.
-But that 3 db can make a real difference under marginal conditions.
+But that 3 db can make a difference under marginal conditions.

 I say that now is an ideal time for one of the Big Three to design and release a 20 - 25 watt rig specifically designed for off-grid portable field use.
 We're seeing convergences in technologies that offer incredible possibilities:

 - SDR technology that allows more features and performance to be stuffed into smaller physical packages

 - Vastly improved power management systems and battery technologies that should enable a field rig to operate for hours on 25 watts output at a 30% duty cycle